Best 4K Laser Projector 2026: Cinema at Home

 BEST VALUE UST

-The PX2-Pro brings ultra short throw convenience at a great price.
+The PX3-PRO brings ultra short throw convenience at a great price.
 Place it inches from your wall for a 100" image.
-TriChroma laser delivers 107% BT.2020 color gamut - wider than most TVs.
-Built-in Android TV means no external streaming device needed.
+TriChroma laser delivers a wide color gamut - wider than most TVs.
+Built-in Google TV means no external streaming device needed.

 Strengths